 To alleviate the itching sensations do any of the following:

-Apply ice to the rash: Place ice cubes in a bag or use a bag of frozen peas and apply it to the rash for short periods of time.
+Apply ice to the rash: Place ice cubes in a bag or use a bag of frozen peas and apply it to the rash for short periods.

-Apply aloe vera: Aloe vera works wonders on any type of rash.
-If you have access to the plant break off a leave and extract the gel.
+Apply aloe vera: Aloe vera works wonders on any rash.
+If you have access to the plant, break off a leaf, and extract the gel.
 Apply it directly onto the rash.
 Alternatively, you can buy an aloe vera topical cream.

-Apply apple cider vinegar: Not many people know this but apple cider vinegar has an incredibly soothing effect on the skin.
-Simply put some onto cotton and dab onto the affected area.
+Apply apple cider vinegar: Not many people know this, but apple cider vinegar has an incredibly soothing effect on the skin.
+Put some onto cotton and dab it onto the affected area.
 Another method is by adding some to a lukewarm bath and soaking in it for 5 to 10 minutes.